Support Psychological Science

 APS Student Travel Fund

-Your tax deductible contribution will give APS students the opportunity to travel to the upcoming 2016 APS Annual Convention in Chicago, May 26-29, and to the next International Convention of Psychological Science (ICPS), to be held in 2017.
+Your contribution will give APS students the opportunity to travel to the upcoming 2016 APS Annual Convention in Chicago, May 26-29, and to the next International Convention of Psychological Science (ICPS), to be held in Vienna in 2017.
 APS is committed to making psychological science as accessible as possible for the global scientific community.
 Your contribution will go a long way in helping students from around the world participate in these meetings as presenters and attendees.
 I hope you will take part in this important effort by making a contribution today.
+Contributions are tax deductible in the U.S.

 W.K. & K.W.
 Estes Fund